craws/OpenAtlas/install/upgrade/upgrade.md

     sudo python3 database_upgrade.py

 ### 9.4.x to 9.5.0
+9.5.0.sql is needed but will be taken care of by the database upgrade script.
 New NPM packages and security updates are available:

     cd openatlas/static
     npm install

+Additional Python packages are needed:

+    sudo apt install python3-flask-openapi3 python3-pydantic

 One Python library is not needed by OpenAtlas anymore and may be removed: